mikemurry/javascript-canvas-library/README.md

 Change Log
 ----------

+**v2.0.0** (Coming Soon)
+- Added: JCL.SVG class to manage SVG documents.
+- Added: JCL.SVG functions to create rectangle and circle SVG elements.

+**v1.2.0** (TBD: ~July 7, 2013)
+- Added: JCL.VectorPoint class to calculate vectors.
+- Added: JCL.VectorPoint.add();
+- Added: JCL.VectorPoint.subtract();
+- Added: JCL.VectorPoint.scale();
+- Added: JCL.VectorPoint.length();
+- Added: JCL.VectorPoint.normalize();
+- Added: JCL.Particle class to simulate physical particles.
+- Added: JCL.Particle.update()

+**v1.1.2** (April 18, 2013)
+- Added: JCL.Point.round() to round the point to the nearest pixel.
+- Added: JCL.Point.crisp() to overcome the subpixel blurring on single pixel width lines.

+**v1.1.1** (April 8, 2013)
+- Added: JCL.Oval class to draw ovals.
+- Added: Optional 'copy' argument to JCL.Point.translate() to clone the point instead of changing the current point.
+(1.1.1)
+- Fixed: Bug with JCL.Point not recognizing the proper number of arguments with 5,0 coordinates.
+(1.1.1)

-**v1.0.0** (April 2, 2013)
+**v1.0** (April 2, 2013)
+- Added: JCL.drawCircles() will draw an array of circles, using the first element as the style template.
+- Added: Unit tests.
-- Can pass an object with x,y,z properties into the JCL.Point constructor as the only argument.
+- Changed: Can pass an object with x,y,z properties into the JCL.Point constructor as the only argument.
-- Added JCL.drawCircles() to draw an array of circles, using the first element as the style template.
-- Removed the 'fullscreen' option from JCL.Canvas options.
-- Errors will now be thrown instead of using console.warn().
+- Changed: Errors will now be thrown instead of using console.warn().
-- JCL.performance must now be enabled using JCL.performance.enable().
+- Changed: JCL.performance must now be enabled using JCL.performance.enable().
-- JCL.performance can not be disabled by calling JCL.performance.disable().
+- Changed: JCL.performance cannot be disabled by calling JCL.performance.disable().
-- Renamed JCL object 'get()' function to 'toJSON()' to match convention.
+- Changed: Renamed JCL object 'get()' function to 'toJSON()' to match convention.
+- Changed: Set() commands will now retain the existing value if not overridden by the function.
+- Removed: 'fullscreen' is no longer a JCL.Canvas option.
-- Removed the 'createFragment()' function in utilities.
+- Removed: 'createFragment()' is not longer a function in utilities.
 Didn't fit with the library.
-- Removed JCL.Point/JCL.Rectangle's toString() function.
+- Removed: JCL.Point/JCL.Rectangle no longer have a toString() function.
 No known use scenarios.
-- Set() commands will now retain the existing value if not overridden by the function.
-- Added unit tests.

-**v0.1.0** (December 11, 2012)
+**v0.1** (December 11, 2012)
 - Initial Release

 Roadmap
 -------

-**v1.2**
+**Upcoming**
+- Replicate Canvas Library to SVG.

+**To Be Determined**
 - Color object JCL.Color to easily convert and manipulate hex, string, rgb, and hsl.

-**v2.0**
-- Replicate Canvas Library to SVG.